ministero-salute/it-fse-gtw-tools/pdf-generator/readme.md

 `mvn clean package`

-If the build succeeds, a file <em> fpm.jar </em> will be generated in the target folder.
+If the build succeeds, a file <em> pdf-generator.jar </em> will be generated in the target folder.

 ---